-11 See IRC §1398(d).
+&lt;sup>8 See IRC § 523(a).

-- 5. Not all taxes are nondischargeable.12 Nondischargeable taxes require an attorney to ask several questions: - a.
+- 4. Secured tax claims even those securing nondischargeable tax claims are recognized in bankruptcy and largely protected from various avoidance powers attacks. - 5.
 Looking back from the petition date, what returns were last due (including extensions) within the last three years?
-Personal taxes are dischargeable if the tax year in question is more than three years prior to the filing of the bankruptcy case. - b.
+Personal taxes are dischargeable if the tax year in question is more than three years prior to the filing of the bankruptcy case unless some other provision applies. - 6.
 Have any taxes been assessed within 240 days preceding the petition date?
-Personal taxes are dischargeable if the tax in question has been assessed more than 240 days prior to the filing of the bankruptcy case. - c.
-Are any returns still under audit or at audit risk (not including those that involve fraudulent returns, etc.)? - d.
+Personal taxes are dischargeable if the tax in question has been assessed more than 240 days prior to the filing of the bankruptcy case unless some other provision applies. - 7.
+Are any returns still under audit or at audit risk (not including those that involve fraudulent returns, etc.), before the tax court, or under open assessment?
+Claims associated with such returns are both priority and nondischargeable. - 8.
 Are there any late filed returns or years in which no return was filed?
-Personal taxes are dischargeable if the tax return for the year in question was filed at least more than two years prior to the bankruptcy filing. - e.
-Are there any taxes that arise from the filing of fraudulent returns or willful attempts to evade or defeat a tax?
+Personal taxes are dischargeable if the tax return for the year in question was filed at least more than two years prior to the bankruptcy filing. - 9.
+Are there any taxes that arise from the filing of fraudulent returns or willful attempts to evade or defeat a tax (with no time limit)?